-You’ve probably seen natural deodorants lining the aisles of your local store or heard people recommending it over traditional deodorant.
+You’ve probably seen vegan deodorants lining the aisles of your local store or heard people recommending it over traditional deodorant.

 There are good reasons for this increasing popularity.
-Natural deodorant is better for your skin, your general health, the environment and does not hurt any animal.
-Sounds pretty typical for a vegan alternative, doesn’t it?
+Vegan deodorants are better for your skin, your general health, the environment and does not hurt any animal.
+Sounds pretty typical for a cruelty-free alternative, doesn’t it?

 Even if you’re already aware of the benefits, if you’re like us, you may initially have some worries about going “natural.”
 You may have even tried one of these products in the past and found it didn’t quite hold up.

 If that’s the case, we’ve got you covered.
 Read on to see our top four picks for quality, effective natural vegan deodorant.

 What to Look For (and Avoid)

 When browsing your vegan deodorant options, we recommend looking for natural, aluminum-free, and baking soda-free products.
 Other terms to look for include vegan, cruelty-free, non-toxic, and sustainable.

 As conscious as we are about what we put in our bodies, we sometimes neglect our largest organ, our skin.
 Far from being a bulletproof barrier, our skin absorbs what we consistently spread on it.
 When the sensitive skin of our armpits is repeatedly exposed to chemicals, it dramatically alters both the type and quantity of bacteria found there.

 Modern antiperspirant can contribute to an increase of odor-producing bacteria.
 That’s right–the product advertising a fresh scent may actually make us smellier!
 Over time, this means we have to use increasingly powerful products to fight body odor.